Get all the latest data for Copenhagen

 Do real estate prices look too high in Copenhagen as of 2026?

-As of early 2026, Copenhagen property prices look stretched compared to recent history, with owner-occupied apartments in central districts showing gains of up to 20% over the past 12 months according to Danmarks Nationalbank's analysis.
+As of early 2026, Copenhagen property prices look stretched compared to recent history, with owner-occupied apartments in central districts showing gains of up to 20% over the past 12 months according to Danmarks Nationalbank, which is well above what income growth and rent increases would justify on their own.

-One clear on-the-ground signal is that the number of owner-occupied flats for sale in Copenhagen municipality dropped to under 1,000 units at one point in 2025, which is historically low and keeps prices elevated even when buyers complain about affordability.
+One clear on-the-ground signal is that the number of owner-occupied apartments for sale in Copenhagen municipality dropped to under 1,000 at one point in 2025, a historically low level that keeps competition fierce and makes it almost impossible for buyers to negotiate meaningful discounts.

 You can also read our latest update regarding the housing prices in Copenhagen.